-Mr. Rockefeller is a trustee of the Museum of Modern Art, the Asian Cultural Council, and the David Rockefeller Fund.
-He is a fellow of the American Academy of Arts and Sciences.
+As a passionate supporter of the arts, Mr. Rockefeller is a trustee of the Asian Cultural Council and a life trustee of the Museum of Modern Art.
+He is also a fellow of the Academy of Arts and Sciences.